stevenTan01/wecantthinkofone/README.md

 Attempting to place the explorer starting outside the maze causes a null pointer exception error

 ### v1
-Improved the code in MazeSolver and UserOfMazeSolver by providing comments
+Improved the code in MazeSolver and UserOfMazeSolver by providing comments and renaming some objects